asynkron/TraceLens/README.md

 # TraceView

-TLDR; What is TraceView?
+TLDR; What is TraceView?<br>
-1. an OpenTelemetry logging and tracing visualizer with developer focus instead of SRE/DevOps focus.
-See the right data instead of "a lot of data".
+TraceView is an OpenTelemetry logging and tracing visualizer with developer focus instead of SRE/DevOps focus.<br>
+_See the right data instead of "a lot of data".<br>_

-2. an OpenTelemetry Collector for ingesting and storing data
+TraceView is also an OpenTelemetry Collector for ingesting and storing data<br>

 ![](images/traceview.png)